 I rose to my feet shaken to the bone.

 "Are you all right?" asked a young handsome photographer on the scene.

 "I think so."
 My teeth were intact and my nose was unbroken.

 "He would have killed you if I hadn't have pulled him off."
-Marcus was clearly horrified by the damage.
+Marcus was clearly horrified by the damage to my face.

 "I owe you one."
-I examined my face in a car mirror.
+I glanced in a car mirror.
 Blood drooled from a dozen cuts and my skull was swollen with blossoming bruises.